sqshq/note/wiki/docs/Java/Head First Java/7 Inheritance and polymorphism.md

 animals [0] = new Dog(); // the reference and the object are different animals [1] = new Cat();
 animals [2] = new Lion();
-// You get to loop through the array and call one of the Animal-class methods, and every object does the right thing! for (int i=0; i< animals.length; i++) {
+// You get to loop through the array
+// and call one of the Animal-class methods,
+// and every object does the right thing! for (int i = 0; i < animals.length; i++) {
     animals[i].eat();
     animals[i].roam();
 }